SayabArshad/Exploring-and-Visualizing-a-Simple-Dataset/README.md

-# Task 1: Exploring and Visualizing a Simple Dataset
+# Exploring and Visualizing a Simple Dataset

 ## 🎯 Objective